ganeshkumar321/Recipe-Rating-Prediction/README.md

 The observed difference in calories between recipes with and without missing ratings is 87.86.
 However, the p-value is 1.0 (rounded from 0.00e+00), which is greater than 0.05.
 This means that the difference could have happened by random chance, and we fail to reject the null hypothesis.
 Therefore, our results suggest that the missingness of ratings is not dependent on calorie content.

 Conclusion
-The missingness of ratings is dependent on the number of ingredients, meaning that recipes with fewer or more ingredients may be more likely to have missing ratings.
-However, the missingness of ratings is not dependent on calorie content, indicating that caloric value does not influence whether a recipe receives a rating.
-This analysis helps identify whether missing ratings are structured or random, which is useful for further modeling and imputation strategies
+The likelihood of missing ratings depends on the number of ingredients, suggesting that recipes with fewer ingredients may be more prone to missing ratings, possibly because simpler meals require less effort and engagement.
+However, missing ratings do not appear to be influenced by the calories, indicating that calorie count does not impact whether a recipe receives a rating.
+This analysis helps determine whether missing ratings follow a pattern or occur randomly, providing valuable insights for modeling and imputation strategies.

 # Hypothesis Testing